 Changing address in Amsterdam

 If you have found a new apartment or house and are planning to move – be it within Amsterdam or to/from another municipality – you need to register your change of address with the department of civil affairs (afdeling burgerzaken) of any of the seven city offices (stadsloket).
-This can be done either in person, online, by post or email, though it is recommended to do it in person, as this is the fastest way (see below for more information on the ways of registering your change of address).
+It doesn’t make a difference whether you live in a rental property or have bought an apartment or house.

 Please note that failure to register at the correct address could result in a fine.
 An incorrect registration could also affect your housing benefit, student benefits and your taxes.

-You can register your change of address at the department of civil affairs (afdeling burgerzaken) of any of the seven city offices, and you don’t need to make an appointment.
-Do bring the following documents:
+You can register your change of address in person at the department of civil affairs (afdeling burgerzaken) of any of the seven city offices, and you don’t need to make an appointment.
+You will need to bring the following documents:

 - valid identification (passport, identity card or residence permit)